shahraizali/awesome-django/README.md

 * [django-compat](https://github.com/arteria/django-compat) - For- and backwards compatibility layer for Django 1.4 to 1.7.x.
 * [django-compat-lint](https://github.com/ubernostrum/django-compat-lint) - Check Django compatibility of your code.

+## Data sciences

+*Packages that make it easier to work with large volumes of data

+* [rest-pandas](https://github.com/wq/django-rest-pandas/) - Serves up your Pandas dataframes via the Django REST Framework for use in client-side (i.e. d3.js) visualizations and offline analysis (e.g. Excel).

 ## Database